 Domain Planned Approach Progress during the Pre-implementation Period Prior to Withdrawing Alternative Payment Model (APM) Design OR InCK would have aligned the InCK Model APM with CCO contracts.
 OR InCK worked closely with PSCS to inventory their existing APMs and identify opportunities for alignment.
 Integrated Case Management Service integration for beneficiaries in SIL 2 and SIL 3 would have primarily occurred through the PSCS staff and systems.
 Beneficiaries would have received care coordination through their primary care medical home and additional support from PSCS member services.
 OR InCK planned to hire two system navigators who would monitor InCK Model beneficiaries and would have served as the single point of contact for beneficiaries not aligned with a primary care medical home.
 PSCS and OR InCK worked together to design the approach to service integration.
 OR InCK did not hire system navigators during the pre-implementation period.
 Key Partnerships and Partnership Council OR InCK would have developed separate Partnership Councils for each region and planned to establish a parent, youth, and young adult advisory group as part of the Partnership Council.
-OR InCK established two Partnership Councils - one for each sub-region (Central Oregon and the Willamette Valley), which met quarterly.
-They also created 12 workgroups comprised of OR InCK, OPIP, and PSCS staff; workgroups focused on the design and implementation of specific model elements.
-OR InCK did not establish a parent, youth, and young adult advisory group during the pre- implementation period, nor did they successfully engage tribal leadership.
 Mobile Crisis Response (MCR) OR InCK would have leveraged a program that the state planned to implement, the statewide mobile crisis response stabilization service (MRSS), for children and families.
 OR InCK leadership met monthly with the team responsible for implementing the MRSS system to coordinate implementation efforts and lay groundwork for data sharing.
 Person- and Family- Centered Care Beneficiaries in SIL 2 and SIL 3 would have received care coordination from existing PSCS care managers.
 For beneficiaries in SIL 3, the PSCS care manager would have been responsible for identifying members of the care team, developing a care plan, and convening the care team monthly.
 PSCS and OR InCK partnered closely to finalize their planned approach to care management.